Charlotte Roofing and Construction Blog

 No.

-But when you have a leak and contact a Charlotte roofering company, there's a good chance you'll want to consider repairing your roof instead of replacing it.
+But when you have a leak and contact a Matthews roofing company, there's a good chance you'll want to consider repairing your roof instead of replacing it.

-If you contact High Top Roofing, you should know that we're putting our name and reputation on the line each and every time we repair or replace a roof in Charlotte.
+If you contact High Top Roofing, you should know that we're putting our name and reputation on the line each and every time we repair or replace a roof in Matthews.

 So we're not about to recommend a new roof if we think a roof repair will work for you.